Registration Policy and Procedures

 Registration is completed according to the procedures and time schedule published on the website at http://registrar.umhb.edu.

 Each student is assigned an academic advisor according to major.
-The advisor assists the student in making progress towards a degree.
-Prior to registering each semester, all students must obtain an advisor’s approval of their proposed schedules.
+The academic advisor assists the student in making progress towards a degree.
+Prior to registering each semester, all students must obtain approval of their proposed schedules as well as registration clearance in the student information system from their assigned academic advisor.

 Dropping or Adding Courses (Schedule Change)